Battle of Rovereto: Plans

 On 26 August orders arrived from Emperor Francis II to immediately attempt a second relief of the fortress of Mantua.
-Würmser's new chief-of-staff, Feldmarschall-Leutnant Franz von Lauer therefore drew up plans for an offensive.
+Wurmser's new chief-of-staff, Feldmarschall-Leutnant Franz von Lauer therefore drew up plans for an offensive.
 The division of Feldmarschall-Leutnant Johann Mészáros near Bassano was reinforced to 10,700 troops.
-Würmser would lead two divisions from Trento into the Brenta River valley.
+Wurmser would lead two divisions from Trento into the Brenta River valley.
 This route went east, then south to reach Bassano.
 From that location, the Austrians would turn southwest, join Mészáros, and march to Mantua via Legnago.

 The 17,300-man Mantua garrison was sent orders to stage attacks on the besiegers when the relief army drew close.
 Feldmarschall-Leutnant Davidovich with 19,600 troops defended Trento.
 If the French forces facing him weakened, he was to move south on Mantua.
 Lauer noted that the French army, "had suffered badly during the recent combats, and had not properly recovered, nor received significant reinforcements.
 However, he drew some dangerous conclusions from this..."
 Lauer confidently predicted that the French army would remain quiet long enough for the Austrian relief effort to get well underway.

 In fact, the French government approved a strategy that sent the Army of Italy north across the Brenner Pass to link with General of Division Jean Moreau's army in Bavaria.
 Accordingly, General of Division Bonaparte planned to mass 33,000 soldiers from the divisions of Generals of Division Claude Belgrand de Vaubois, André Masséna, and Pierre Augereau, then advance to Trento.
 His remaining 13,500 men covered the blockade of Mantua and the line of the Adige near Verona and Legnago.
 Bonaparte instructed Sahuguet and General of Division Charles Kilmaine to leave a garrison in Peschiera del Garda and fall back behind the Oglio River if they were unable to resist an Austrian attack from the east.